 Institutions delivering standard academic year provision may wish to specify that all applications for the bursary are submitted by a set date so they can assess the overall level of demand holistically and make discretionary awards on a fair basis.
 Any specific deadline date should be clearly stated in the application form.

 However, it is important to bear in mind that a student’s circumstance and needs may change later in the year.
 Consequently, ESFA recommends that there should be no absolute cut-off point for applications.

-Institutions delivering short programmes or roll-on roll-off provision should enable students to apply for help from the bursary fund at any point during the year.
+Institutions delivering short programmes, roll-on roll-off provision or industry placements, should enable students to apply for help from the bursary fund at any point during the year.

-The institution’s application process must maintain confidentiality and their application form, promotional materials etc. should emphasise this message, so students don’t feel embarrassed about applying.
+The institution’s application process must maintain confidentiality and their application form, promotional materials and such like, should emphasise this message, so students don’t feel embarrassed about applying.

 Application forms, bursary polices and any supporting information must all be clear that students who meet the criteria for bursaries for vulnerable groups are not automatically entitled to a bursary if they do not have financial needs and/or their financial needs are covered from other sources.